danReynolds/SCI207/lec5.md

 At one time, all of space was filled basically with hot protons, neutrons, electrons and photons (particles of light).
 As these gasses cooled, the electrons combined with protons, resulting in **neutal hydrogen atoms condensing out**.

-Because the electrons and protons were not together as hydrogen atoms, fewer possible arrangements, this condensation represented a decrease in entropy and increase in order.
+Because the electrons and protons were now together as hydrogen atoms, fewer possible arrangements, this condensation represented a decrease in entropy and increase in order.

 However, the energy released in this process carried away and spread out as photons, which represented at least as great an increase in entropy and decrease in order.